 4606 Penn Avenue

-While the restaurant is closed during the week, Apteka functions as a natural wine bottle shop.
-Apteka’s bottle shop is one for the wine geeks or natural wine-curious.
-Rojac Refošk is a good, approachable bottle to start with if you’re not sure about branching out from state store cabernet and chardonnay.
-If, after that, you’re like “Sign me up!
-I want all the funkier flavors and absurdly specific backstories about natural winemaking,” you can graduate to Apteka’s skin-contact Georgian offerings like Chona’s Marani Saperavi.
-For something more classic, though, their Riesling Blauschiefer Trocken is excellent.
+While the restaurant is closed during the week, Apteka functions as a natural wine bottle shop ideal for wine geeks or the natural-wine-curious.
+Rojac Refošk is a good, approachable bottle to start with if you’re not sure about branching out from state store reds and their Riesling Blauschiefer Trocken is an excellent white.
+If, after that, you want all the funky flavors and absurdly-specific backstories about natural winemaking, you can graduate to Apteka’s skin-contact/orange offerings.
+Find a steady flow of new arrivals and staff recommendations to keep things interesting.

 Spill